Two critical issues in any legal claim brought after an accident or injury are:

 You should continue to chronicle the day-to-day details of your injuries, including how they impact all aspects of your life, and keep track of your progress toward medical recovery.
 Making and referring to these notes will help you and your attorney throughout the claim process, and can assist in your effort to receive fair and adequate compensation for your injuries.

 Taking notes about your injury is a vital step in preserving evidence of an accident, but it's just the first part in a long, and often complicated, process.
-An experienced personal injury attorney will be able to analyze the information and evidence you've gathered, and advise you about whether or not you have a viable claim.
-To learn more about your case, you can seek out a free claim evaluation from an experienced attorney.
+Another important step is to consult with a local personal injury attorney.
+An experienced attorney will be able to analyze the information and evidence you've gathered, and advise you about whether or not you have a viable claim.